-This page was updated on 28 February 2020 to take into account the proscription of additional right-wing terrorist groups and again on 3 June 2020 to reflect the implementation of the OIR recommendation for an increased role for MI5.
+This page was updated on 28 February 2020 and 17 July 2020 to take into account the proscription of additional right-wing terrorist groups.
+It was also updated on 3 June 2020 to reflect the implementation of the OIR recommendation for an increased role for MI5.

 The Government's counter-terrorism strategy, CONTEST, responds to all forms of terrorism - whatever ideology motivates the terrorist and whatever methodology they seek to use.
 This fact sheet explains the threat posed by right-wing terrorism and our response.